Academy Chair Policy

 Academy chairs also have a five-year term limit; within the established overall purpose, the Academy may designate a specific focus of work for each term.
 As of 2017, there are 4 established academy-based endowed chairs, 3 focused on advancing teaching and learning and one on administrative leadership for the Academy, all with appointed chair holders.

-The chair holder must
+The chair holder must:

 - Be an AME member in good standing.

-- Have a UCSF faculty appointment.
+- Have a UCSF faculty appointment

 - Faculty members holding academic leadership positions such as department chair, or administrative positions such as associate dean or health systems leader, are ineligible.
+For certain roles, such as division chief or vice chair of education, eligibility is determined by the Academy director and department chair (for matched endowed chairs) or the SOM vice dean of education (for Academy-based chairs) with consideration for fair and equitable use of resources.

 Chair Holder Review